percona/pmm/docs/details/victoria-metrics.md

 The mode (push/pull) is controlled by the `--metrics-mode` flag for the `pmm-admin config` and `pmm-admin add` commands.

 If you need to change the metrics mode for an existing Service, you must remove it and re-add it with the same name and the required flags.
-(There is currently no ability to "update" a service.)
+(There is currently no ability to update a service.)

 ## Remapped targets for direct Prometheus paths